 In their groundbreaking book I Once Was Lost, Don Everts and Doug Schaupp identified five thresholds that individuals cross when they shift from being skeptics to followers.
 Now they and Val Gordon show how huddled communities can become witnessing communities and then conversion communities, where evangelistic growth becomes the new normal.
 The authors have studied the growth of congregations, what enhances and limits them, and have gathered best practices for transformation.

 Our churches and fellowships can become places where evangelism is not done by a just few people, but where the whole community itself becomes a winsome, thriving witness to those around it.
-For more resources your congregation can use, download the free PDF supplement from the authors.

 Break out of the huddle.
 Find out how.

 "So often we have viewed evangelism as a purely individual effort and missed the fact that much of the evangelism in the New Testament took place in the context of community.
 Breaking the Huddle does a phenomenal job of helping our traditional small groups become communities on a mission together.
 The authors build upon previously published principles about how people come to faith, translating them to the mission of smaller community.
 The authors balance theory with practical suggestions and propose probing discussion questions that help groups engage the material."

 "One of the most difficult things in building a missional congregation is to knead into the dough a real passion for evangelism that becomes a cultural norm.
 Many books motivate personal witness.
 This is one of the few books that gets at how to lead a cultural change toward being a community that stimulates real ongoing conversion."